Lathi khela: Practice

-Lathial group performed acts like Baoi Jhak (group fight), Nori Bari (mock fight with sticks), Fala Khela and Dao Khela (mock fight with sharp weapons) and Chhuri dance to music, in the presence of hundreds.
+Lathial group performed acts like Baoi Jhak (group fight), Nori Bari (mock fight with sticks), Fala Khela and Dao Khela (mock fight with sharp weapons), and Chhuri dance to music, in the presence of hundreds.
 These groups may learn the arts of dao khela (machete fighting) and fara khela (sword fighting), both of which are preserved today in the form of mock-fights.
-Matches are generally one-on-one, but the art includes mock-group fights or baoi jhak.
+Matches are generally one-on-one, but the art includes mock-group fights, or baoi jhak.
 In lathi the centre of energy is the heart chakra, and practitioners fight in a more upright position.

-Present day

-The popularity of lathi khela is waning.
-Practice of this art form throughout the country can increase its popularity and ensure its continued existence.